-- Check all guidance that has been published, especially concerning social distancing and hygiene and any athletic specific guidance. - Be aware guidance can change quickly and more restrictive rules may be applied in the future, so please refer to the England Athletics website regularly. - Outdoor athletics and running activity can now take place in unlimited numbers as long as it is within a COVID secure environment (which can be a track or open space such as a park or road).
-Where a COVID secure environment is not in place groups will need to be a maximum of 6. - Indoor activity for Under 18's can take place with larger numbers, however Department for Education guidance and coaching ratios should be adhered to i.e. there must not be more than 15 athletes or runners as part of the group which therefore requires 2 coaches / leaders to be in attendance (i.e. for a total group of 15 U18s, the coach / leader ratio is 2:15). - Indoor group training for over 18's please refer to Tier Table for guidance - Be aware of the travel restrictions in place across the different tiers for club training and competitionplease refer to Tier Table for guidance - Check directly with your athletics club on their policy for club activity.
-Outdoor track and field facilitie should only open at the discretion and with the consent of the facility owner, provider, or contractor
+- Check all guidance that has been published, especially concerning social distancing and hygiene and any athletics or running specific guidance. - Be aware guidance can change quickly and more restrictive rules may be applied in the future, so please refer to the England Athletics website regularly. - Outdoors, athletics and running activity can now take place in unlimited numbers as long as it is within a COVID secure environment (which can be a track or open space such as a park or road).
+Where a COVID secure environment is not in place groups will need to be a maximum of 6. - Indoor activity for Under 18's can take place with larger numbers, however Department for Education guidance and coaching ratios should be adhered to i.e. there must not be more than 15 athletes or runners as part of the group which therefore requires 2 coaches / leaders to be in attendance (i.e. for a total group of 15 U18s, the coach / leader ratio is 2:15) - Indoor group training for over 18's please refer to Tier Table for guidance - Be aware of the travel restrictions in place across the different tiers for club training and competitionplease refer to Tier Table for guidance - More information on coaching young athletes and runners, and government guidelines for when working with young people, can be found here. - It is recommended that a time buffer is built in between sessions to enable social distancing and adequate cleaning, to take place according to guidelines. - Check directly with your athletics or running club on their policy for club activity.
+Outdoor facilities should only open at the discretion and with the consent of the facility owner, provider, or contractor. - When operating in an off-track environment coaches need to carefully consider the risks associated with the training environment. - Training sessions should be adapted to minimise the risk to social distancing with other members of the public. - A register of participants should be kept facilitating tracking and tracing if needed.